Shadowland (Arnold novel): Frances lawsuit

-In May 1981, Arnold and Marshall filed a lawsuit against comedian Mel Brooks and others involved in Frances, Brooksfilms’ Frances Farmer biopic, charging it had “substantially copied” Shadowland, thereby instigating one of the most-publicized show business legal disputes of the 1980s.
-In a feature story in American Film magazine, Stephen Farber compared it to other Hollywood legal battles involving nonfiction material and concluded that, while under normal circumstances such suits had little chance in court (“Frances Farmer is not the exclusive property of William Arnold or any single writer”), there were “special circumstances in the Shadowland controversy that would seem to strengthen Arnold’s case” and predicted “the judgment may well affect future rulings in the thorny field of authors’ rights in regard to factual material.”
+In May 1981, Arnold and Marshall filed a lawsuit against comedian Mel Brooks and others involved in Frances, Brooksfilms' Frances Farmer biopic, charging it had "substantially copied" Shadowland, thereby instigating one of the most-publicized show business legal disputes of the 1980s.
+In a feature story in American Film magazine, Stephen Farber compared it to other Hollywood legal battles involving nonfiction material and concluded that, while under normal circumstances such suits had little chance in court ("Frances Farmer is not the exclusive property of William Arnold or any single writer"), there were "special circumstances in the Shadowland controversy that would seem to strengthen Arnold's case" and predicted "the judgment may well affect future rulings in the thorny field of authors' rights in regard to factual material."

 The basic claim of the plaintiffs was that the defendants had sought to duplicate the substance, structure, novelistic style and mood of the book, down to inventing a character to serve the function of its narrator.
-Their attorney Jay Plotkin told reporters that “the issue of copyright infringement is complicated...
-You can’t protect facts, but in this situation we claim that there were scenes and presentations” that “because of the book’s unique detective-novel style” deserve the copyright protection of fiction.
-These were not “facts about Frances Farmer’s life” but “certain portions in which the author uses conjecture” to lead “the reader to make suppositions about the facts.”
+Their attorney Jay Plotkin told reporters that "the issue of copyright infringement is complicated...
+You can't protect facts, but in this situation we claim that there were scenes and presentations" that "because of the book's unique detective-novel style" deserve the copyright protection of fiction.
+These were not "facts about Frances Farmer's life" but "certain portions in which the author uses conjecture" to lead "the reader to make suppositions about the facts."
 Chief among these is the transorbital lobotomy, which is the climax of the film and exists nowhere else but the book.
 It was not put forward in Shadowland as an established fact but merely a possibility deduced by the narrator: a solution to the mystery that satisfies his own needs but one he acknowledges can never be conclusively proven.

 Additionally, the film was widely perceived by critics and filmgoers to be an adaptation of the book.
-In her review in the San Francisco Chronicle, Judy Stone expressed surprise that the author “was given no credit” because the film “is clearly based on William Arnold’s Shadowland.”
-Universal Pictures’ own press kit for the film and several interviews^{[} the Frances filmmakers had given implied that their film was an adaptation of Shadowland.
+In her review in the San Francisco Chronicle, Judy Stone expressed surprise that the author "was given no credit" because the film "is clearly based on William Arnold's Shadowland."
+Universal Pictures' own press kit for the film and several interviews given by the filmmakers also implied that Frances was an adaptation of Shadowland.